 “We have that classic diner feel, but the hope is that customers recognized from the layout to all the options we have available that we were also looking for a kind of modern diner,” he says.

-Other munchies on the menu include traditional Greek-style fried cheese saganaki, fried pickles and chilli cheese fries.
-The signature burger is the Dom Da Bomb, a mammoth double patty burger with lettuce, tomato, onion rings, barbecue sauce covered in melted American cheese.
+Other munchies on the menu include traditional Greek-style fried cheese saganaki, fried pickles, and chili cheese fries.
+The signature burger is the Dom Da Bomb, a mammoth double patty burger with lettuce, tomato, onion rings, and barbecue sauce covered in melted American cheese.

 “Something that sets us apart and is different from other diners is that we’re new — and have the best food in Flint,” Berishaj says, throwing a side grin as he picks up a tray of food.